Pakistan to hold general elections in January, says poll panel

 The ‘tarnished legacy’ of Pakistan’s retiring top judge Umar Ata Bandial

-A final list of the new constituencies will be ready and published by November 30, the ECP said in a short statement on Thursday, and the nation will vote late in January after a 54-day process that includes filing nomination papers, appeals and campaigning.
+A final list of new constituencies will be published by November 30 and the vote will take place late in January after a 54-day process that includes filing nomination papers, appeals and campaigning, the poll panel said.

-The elections in the South Asian nation of 241 million residents were due after the outgoing parliament completed a five-year term in August.
+The elections in the South Asian nation of 241 million residents were due after the outgoing parliament completed its five-year term in August.
+A caretaker government was then installed to supervise the vote.

+According to Pakistan’s constitution, elections must be held within 60 days of the dissolution of the national or a provincial assembly on completing a full term, or within 90 days if the dissolution takes place earlier.

+But days before the expiry of the outgoing government’s term, the then-Prime Minister Shehbaz Sharif approved the results of the country’s latest census, which is to be followed by the redrawing – or delimitation – of some constituencies.